Making money blogging with sponsored partnerships is a great way to grow your blog.

 1) Media kits should look professional.
-A key factor in a professional media kit is including a high-quality photo of you.
+A key factor in a professional media kit includes a high-quality photo of you.

-This isn't a total dealbreaker, but I have critiqued media kits from bloggers who upload a low-quality photo to their media kit and it really breaks the quality of the media kit.
+This isn't a total dealbreaker, but I have critiqued media kits from bloggers who upload a low-quality photo to their media kit, and it breaks the quality of the media kit.